 You were stressing about a relationship problem and losing sleep consistently.
 As a result, you were late more often, and when you were at work, your performance was clearly diminishing.
 Because of this and the strict work environment, you were fired.
 It took about three weeks or so to find a new job, and as a result, you became a month behind on everything.
 You used credit cards to float.
 You wouldn’t get paid for another 2–3 weeks due to being new in the payroll system.

-The time it took to get your first check made you a total of two months behind on everything including rent, and you weren’t making enough to catch up.
+The time it took to get your first check made you a total of two months behind on everything, including rent, and you weren’t making enough to catch up.
 The eviction notice was sent immediately after the first missed month.
 By that second month, the court date was set.
 You were thinking that you’d be able to catch up by the court date in another month by not paying any other bills and eating beans and rice.

 The last thing you want to do is think about what you could have done, or how you are or are not responsible for your situation.
-Sadly enough, you have no choice, you must channel those negative emotions to get you through to the next phase.
+Sadly enough, you have no choice.
+You must channel those negative emotions to get you through to the next phase.

-What is Rock Bottom?
+What Is Rock Bottom?